Your Cart

 In addition, though OSHA has regulations pertinent to Hazardous Communications that are subjected to private-sector employees, Pennsylvania has its own "Pennsylvania Worker and Community Right to Know Act (Act 159 of 1984)” to ensure workers are adequately trained on potential chemical hazards they might encounter while on duty.

-Benefits Of OSHA Safety Training Courses For Workers In Pennsylvania
+Benefits Of OSHA Training In Pennsylvania For Employees

-Though OSHA's primary goal is to protect the lives and health of workers who may encounter unknown safety hazards, OSHA Outreach training also provides benefits to employers and industrial facilities such as:
+Though the primary goal of OSHA workplace safety in Pennsylvania is to protect the lives and health of workers who may encounter unknown safety hazards, it also provides benefits to employers and industrial facilities such as: